 7 Now as you excel in everything -- in faith, in speech, in knowledge, in utmost eagerness, and in our love for you -- so we want you to excel also in this generous undertaking.
 8 I do not say this as a command, but I am testing the genuineness of your love against the earnestness of others.
 9 For you know the generous act of our Lord Jesus Christ, that though he was rich, yet for your sakes he became poor, so that by his poverty you might become rich.
 (NRSV)

 Paul makes clear that he is not commanding an offering.
 Rather than seeing the offering as a tax or duty, Paul wants the Corinthians to see the connection between financial giving in this matter and the gift Christ has poured out to them.
-Also notice that in verse 8 Paul explicitly says this offering is a test of their love, which would seem to indicate that this offering was something out of the ordinary.
+Also, in verse 8, Paul explicitly says this offering is a test of their love, which would indicate that this offering was something out of the ordinary.

 Third, Paul continues: